Vanane/TotoBotKey/Scripting.md

 **Since a good portion of it is based on ydotools, the same keyboard limitations and workarounds may apply.**

-# Beninging
+## Beninging
 Any script must inherit from the totoBotKeys.parser.BaseScript class, as that is how TotoBotKey's parser will identify it and interpret its contents.

 **Any scripts that inherits this class must be thought of as static, or written as a singleton.
 References to `self` aren't supported for now.**

+## ⚠️ Killswitch
+There's an hardcoded killswitch that will (try to) reset all key states, clean up all threads and jobs, and remove locks from all the devices :
+- `Ctrl+Escape`, or `29+1` in keycodes.

+This is in case you messed things up in your macros, or a bug is encountered

-## Ydotool
+## Commands
 *Docs about [ydotool](https://github.com/ReimuNotMoe/ydotool) can be found on their Github repository directly.*

 This part will address what's supported by TotoBotKey, and not ydotool's capabilities.

 ydotool defines several commands to simulate device inputs.

 ### type
 Allows to write text directly, rather than send keystrokes one after the other.